Procedural Guidelines for Regulations on Awarding the Scientific Degree of Research Professor

-The Committee for Research Professor Degree issued the current Procedural Guidelines to implement measures in accordance with Directive No.5/2014 of the Academy Council of the CAS relating to the Regulations on Awarding the Scientific Degree of Research Professor, by the Czech Academy of Sciences (hereinafter "Regulations"), seeking to ensure a high professional level and proper coordination of the procedure for awarding the scientific degree.
-These Guidelines are an integral part of the Regulations (Appendix 1).
+The Committee for the Research Professor Degree issues these Procedural Guidelines to implement the Guideline No. 8/2020 of the Academy Council of the CAS – Rules for Granting the ‘Research Professor’ Degree by the Czech Academy of Sciences (hereinafter ‘Rules’), seeking to ensure a high professional level and proper coordination of the proceedings for granting the scientific degree.
+These Guidelines are an integral part of the Rules (Appendix 1).

-The awarding procedure for the scientific degree of Research Professor (hereinafter "degree") is administered by the Council for Sciences of the CAS, the Committee for the Research Professor Degree of the Council for Sciences of the CAS (hereinafter "Committee"), and by Commissions for Defending Research Professor Theses (hereinafter "Commission").
+The proceedings for granting the scientific degree ‘Research Professor’ (hereinafter ‘scientific degree’) are administered by the Science Council of the CAS, the Committee for the Research Professor Degree (hereinafter ‘Committee’), and by commissions for the defences of dissertations (hereinafter ‘commission/s’).

-I. Commissions for Defending Research Professor Theses
+I. Commissions for the defences

 - Individual members of the Committee are empowered to cooperate with Chairpersons of the respective Commissions and report to the Committee to ensure the high quality and proper effectiveness of the work of the Commissions.
 Chairpersons of the Commissions are obliged to inform the designated members about the matters relating to the defence of a doctoral thesis, especially about reviews pertaining to a doctoral thesis.
 The division of the spheres of competences of individual members of the Committee is shown in.